kjosib/sophie/docs/tech/vm.rst

 That's about it for the pure-functional core of Sophie's new VM.
 There's plenty left to work on, but this represents a milestone.

-Here are some open problems, in no particular order:

-* Modules.
-Right now there is but one global namespace.
-A simple name-mangling scheme would work.
-* Message-passing -- starting with a console-actor.
-* User-Defined Actors.
-* Source line numbers.
-On the off chance something goes wrong, a cross-reference is most helpful.
-* [DONE] Pre-link global functions at load-time rather than hash look-ups during execution.
-* Numeric field offsets.
-This could save cycles where a record-type is statically known.
-* Tuning the dial on eager evaluation.
-This may help with performance.
-* NaN-boxing.
-* Thread-Safe Generational GC with Actors in mind.
-* Actual threads.
-* Arrays.
-(The semantics would be tied into the actor-oriented side.)
-* Useful libraries of bindings, data types, and subroutines.
-* Affordances such as keyword highlighting in a few common editors.
-* A more direct connection between the VM and the compiler.
-(Perhaps the one invokes the other?)
-* Self-hosting some or all of the compiler.
-* A means to install the VM as any other language runtime.
-* A killer app.

-Some ideas for bindings:

-* Games.
-Presumably SDL.
-* Typical OS and filesystem things.
-* More prosaic applications.
-Perhaps QT.

 7 November 2023
 ---------------